ttscoff/bunch/integration/advanced-scripting/sudo.md

 {% img aligncenter /bunch/images/keychainhelper.jpg 600 332 %}

-> Note that you can right click on the login toolchain in the left sidebar and use __Change Settings...__ to tell it how long to remain unlocked.
-If your machine is private and you want it to remain unlocked for as long as you're logged in, diable "Lock after..." and enable "Lock when sleeping."
+> Note that you can right click on the login toolchain in the left sidebar and use __Change Settings...__ to tell it how long to remain unlocked after entering your password.
+If your machine is private and you want it to remain unlocked for as long as you're logged in, disable "Lock after..." and enable "Lock when sleeping."
 {:.tip}

 ## Scripting Keychain